Medical expert of the article

 There are three types of hemangiomas: capillary, cavernous and mixed (with capillary, venous and arterial vessels).

-Tumors of red, sometimes crimson-red have a characteristic clinical picture and are located both on the septum and on the side wall of the nose.
-Often the first clinical manifestation of them are the sanguinary discharge from the nasal cavity, especially with trauma.
+Tumors of red, sometimes purple-red color have a characteristic clinical picture and are located both on the septum and on the lateral wall of the nose.
+Often, their first clinical manifestation is bloody discharge from the nasal cavity, especially in case of trauma.

 Differential diagnostics

-The characteristic clinical picture of this form of a benign tumor does not present difficulties for diagnosis.
+The characteristic clinical picture of this form of benign tumor does not present difficulties for diagnosis.

 Treatment of hemangioma

 Surgical.
-The extent of the intervention depends on the location and volume of the tumor.
+The scope of intervention depends on the location and volume of the tumor.

 Other benign tumors of the nasal cavity and paranasal sinuses

-The main method of treating other benign tumors of the nasal cavity, as well as neoplasms of soft tissues, bones and cartilage, tumor-like formations is surgical.
-The volume of surgical intervention is determined by the localization of the tumor, its prevalence and histological structure.
-Both endonasal and external accesses can be used.
+The main method of treating other benign tumors of the nasal cavity, as well as neoplasms of soft tissues, bones and cartilages, tumor-like formations is surgery.
+The scope of surgical intervention is determined by the location of the tumor, its prevalence and histological structure.
+Both endonasal and external approaches can be used.

 What do need to examine?